syrkis/miiii/paper/main.typ

   ),
   abstract: [
     This paper investigates how neural networks learn to solve multiple related mathematical tasks simultaneously, through the lens of mechanistic interpretability (MI).
 A transformer model is trained on 29 parallel tasks, each requiring the prediction of remainders when dividing two-digit base-113 numbers—as has been the domain of previous MI work @nanda2023—by all potential prime factors less than 113.
 This setup naturally creates a spectrum of task complexity, from binary classification (division by 2) to 109-way classification (division by 109).
 Analysis of the model's learned representations indicates that after independently solving the first four tasks (mod 2, 3, 5, and 7), the model develops a shared computational strategy that enables rapid generalization to the remaining 25 tasks.
     Additionally, findings @lee2024a that show amplifying slow-moving gradients significantly accelerates this generalization process, are reproduced.
-Our results provide insights into how neural networks discover and implement mathematical algorithms, particularly when learning multiple related tasks of varying complexity.
+The results provide insights into how neural networks discover and implement mathematical algorithms, particularly when learning multiple related tasks of varying complexity.
+    Specifically, a phase transition _after_ generalization in which circuits merge is indicated, encouraging the community to explore this phenomnon.
     Project repo is https://github.com/syrkis/miiii.
   ],
 )